variablesign/sms/README.md

 $response = sms()->via('mnotify')->balance();
 ```

-Returns an integer as the response or `0` as the default;
+Returns an integer as the response or `null` as the default;

 ```php
 250